HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-5 SWR.md

 1. **Check Your Connections**: A *loose connection in the antenna or feed line* is both a super easy fix and a super common issue, and it will shoot your SWR sky-high in no time flat!
 2. **Adjust the Length of Your Antenna**: Sometimes a little snip or stretch is all you need.
 3. **Use an Antenna Tuner**: It's like a matchmaker for your radio and antenna system.
-4. **Move Your Antenna**: Give it some space to breathe—away from metal objects!
+4. **Move Your Antenna**: Give it some space to breathe — away from metal objects!

 #### Final Thoughts on SWR